FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch4.md

 #### Use Case: Federate Two Local Identities – Figure 4.9

-Figure 4.9: Sequence diagram for the use case ‘Federate two local identities’
+<Figures figure="4-9">Sequence diagram for the use case ‘Federate two local identities’</Figures>

 |                 |                                                                                                                                                                                                                                                                                                    |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |